Courses & Credits

 Students who are completely off-campus should check out Off-Campus Library Services.

-- Am I eligible to receive financial aid?Students enrolled in MUOnLine courses are eligible to apply for financial aid in the same way as students enrolled in traditional classes.
+- Am I eligible to receive financial aid?Distance education students are eligible to apply for financial aid in the same way as students enrolled in traditional classes.
 The Office of Student Financial Assistance website has all the necessary information.
 Please note that non-degree students are not eligible for financial aid.

 Computer & Software Requirements

-- Do I need to know a lot about computers to take an online course?MUOnLine courses are accessible to people with a wide range of experience using computers.
-At a minimum, you will need to be comfortable sending email and using the Internet.
+- Do I need to know a lot about computers to take an online course?Distance education courses are accessible to people with a wide range of experience using computers.
+At a minimum, you will need reliable Internet access (dial-up is not recommended).
+You should be comfortable sending email and using the Internet.
 For example, during the course of your studies online, you may be required to post messages to a discussion board, and to prepare assignments and upload them to the course.

-- What computer requirements do I need to take an online course?Please visit the Computer and Browser Requirements webpage for specific information.
+- What computer requirements do I need to take an online course?Please visit the MU IT Recommended Hardware webpage for specific information.